disha03/unix-shell-scripting-terms/README.md

 ### cd .
 Note: typing cd with no argument always returns you to your home directory.
 This is very useful if you are lost in the file system.
 ### pwd (print working directory)
+### ls backups
+### cd ~
+change to home-directory
+### cp (copy)
+cp file1 file2 is the command which makes a copy of file1 in the current working directory and calls it file2 firstly you have to reach the directory in which you want to copy then,cp "write full path of file you want to copy" "new name of file"
+### mv file1 file2 moves (or renames) file1 to file2(move in existing directoy)
+mv /home/diiiiisha/Downloads/mnn mvv
+mv "write full path of file you want to copy" "new name of file"
+### rm (remove), rmdir (remove directory)
+### clear (clear screen)
+### cat (concatenate)
+The command cat can be used to display the contents of a file on the screen. cat disha.txt
+### less
+The command less writes the contents of a file onto the screen a page at a time.
+Type
+% less science.txt
+Press the [space-bar] if you want to see another page, and type [q] if you want to quit reading.
+As you can see, less is used in preference to cat for long files.
+### head
+The head command writes the first ten lines of a file to the screen.
+First clear the screen then type
+% head science.txt
+### tail
+The tail command writes the last ten lines of a file to the screen.
+Clear the screen and type
+% tail science.txt
+### Simple searching using less
+Using less, you can search though a text file for a keyword (pattern).
+For example, to search through science.txt for the word 'science', type
+% less science.txt
+then, still in less, type a forward slash [/] followed by the word to search /science
+### grep (don't ask why it is called grep)
+grep is one of many standard UNIX utilities.
+It searches files for specified words or patterns.
+First clear the screen, then type

+% grep Science science.txt

+The grep command is case sensitive; it distinguishes between Science and science.

+To ignore upper/lower case distinctions, use the -i option, i.e. type

+% grep -i science science.txt

+To search for a phrase or pattern, you must enclose it in single quotes (the apostrophe symbol).
+For example to search for spinning top, type

+% grep -i 'spinning top' science.txt

+Some of the other options of grep are:

+-v display those lines that do NOT match
+-n precede each matching line with the line number
+-c print only the total count of matched lines

+Try some of them and see the different results.
+Don't forget, you can use more than one option at a time.
+For example, the number of lines without the words science or Science is

+% grep -ivc science science.txt
+### wc (word count)